emagiz/emdocs/mds/fundamental/fundamental-event-streaming-introduction.md

 # eMagiz Event Streaming - Introduction

 In this microlearning, we will introduce the most important concepts of Event Streaming.
+The focus will be to address the key concepts of this pattern.
+Please refer to other Fundamentals to learn more about related items, and take a look at the relevant microlearnings available to learn how to configure Event Streaming.

 Should you have any questions, please get in touch with academy@emagiz.com.